th-we/deskflow-wiki/Sending-logs.md

 ![Apply higlight](Images/ApplyHighlight.png)

 Right-click the log output area and click '''Select All''' then '''Copy'''.
-Paste your results on [http://pastebin.com/ Pastebin] or [https://gist.github.com/ Gist] then send us the link!
+Paste your results on [Pastebin](http://pastebin.com/) or [GitHub Gist](https://gist.github.com/) then send us the link!